Choose your language

 Step Description

-Finishing If you didn’t do things like binding or laminating at the same time as printing, it may make sense to separate this into it’s own step.
+Finishing If you didn’t do things like binding or laminating at the same time as printing, it may make sense to separate this into its own step.

 Packaging If you complete steps like collating, wrapping and packaging before sending out jobs then add this step to track when it starts and finishes.